Someone once said, “He who has all the answers isn’t asking the right questions.” We like to think we have both!

-You can see your impact in person by visiting your child and taking a tour of their community center, where you can talk with our in-country staff directly.
+You can see your impact in person by visiting your child and taking a tour of the local community center, where you can talk with our in-country staff directly.

 Great question.
 We have short and long answers below.

-Long answer: Your giving dollars ensure our kids have access to our community centers, as well as caring local staff and volunteers.
+Long answer: Your giving dollars ensure sponsored kids have access to community centers, as well as caring local staff and volunteers.

 P.S.
 Many sponsors also choose to give extra gifts to their child’s family, which works a little differently.

 We take a lot of security steps to ensure your donations are safe and support programs that deliver the most impact.
 For starters, your donation is directly deposited into the bank, which means the donations are handled in a secure and professional way from the moment they are received.
-We also have independent CPA firms that audit each agency twice a year.
+We also have independent CPA firms audit each agency every year.
 Plus, we do our own internal agency audits annually.
 To top it off, you can visit our community centers and see for yourself how your impact directly benefits the kids!
-(Have other questions?
-Just ask!)

 We look at areas with the highest concentration of poverty, usually urban slum communities.
 Using government data and statistics, we identify major cities and then seek to understand what the need is and what other services are offered in those communities.